EXAMPLE 03

 Useful Info

-• Sapporo Beer Museum is about 1 hour 30 minutes from the Hill of the Buddha by subway and bus.
+• Sapporo Art Park is about 10 minutes from the Hill of the Buddha by bus.

-Click here for more details on Sapporo Beer Garden and Sapporo Beer Museum
+Click here for more details on Sapporo Art Park

 ( : 1 hour)